-The latest Spend2Save summary report is now available (November 2018) and is available to read by clicking here: Spend to Save.pdf
+The 2nd edition Spend2Save summary report is now available (October 2018) and is available to read by clicking here: REVISED EUROPEAN SPEND TO SAVE SUMMARY_ENGLISH_WEB.pdf

 To read and download Spend2Save: Investing in hearing technology improves lives and save society money - A Europe wide strategy, please click here to download: Spend2Save (2016).
 Please find a summary of the report here: Spend2Save - Summary (2016).